dcschmid/melody-mind-nuxt/README.md

 #### Language Adaptation
 The script automatically adjusts content length based on language characteristics:
 - German text is allocated 110% of the base length
-- Asian languages (Chinese, Japanese) are allocated 70% due to their more concise nature

 - Other languages have specific adjustments based on their typical text lengths

 #### Setup and Installation